(as of December 31, 2019)

 7）Strategic Alliance and Corporate Acquisition

-For business expansion and strengthening of competitiveness, the Group may engage in strategic alliances, including joint investments, and corporate acquisitions, etc.; for example, the Group completed the acquisition of Intersil Corporation.
-In addition, in September 2018, the Group has come to an agreement to acquire a US based semiconductor company, IDT, which will become a fully owned subsidiary of the Group.
+For business expansion and strengthening of competitiveness, the Group may engage in strategic alliances, including joint investments, and corporate acquisitions, etc.; for example, in February 2017, the Group acquired Intersil Corporation, and in March 2019, the US based semiconductor company IDT.
 With regard to such alliances and acquisitions, the Group examines the likely return on investment and profitability from a variety of perspectives.
 However, in cases where there is a mismatch with the prospective alliance partner or acquisition target in areas of management strategy such as capital procurement, technology management, and product development, or there are financial or other problems affecting the business of the prospective collaboration partner or acquisition target, in addition to the time and expense required for integration of aspects such as business execution, technology, products, personnel, systems and response to antitrust laws and other regulations of the relevant authorities, there is a possibility that the alliance relationship or capital ties will not be sustainable, or in the case of acquisitions that the anticipated return on investment or profitability cannot be realized.
 Furthermore, there is a possibility that the anticipated synergies or other advantages cannot be realized due to an inability to retain or secure the main customers or key personnel of the prospective alliance partner or acquisition target.
 Thus, there is no guarantee that an alliance or acquisition will achieve the goals initially anticipated.

 While the Group has been procuring business funds by methods such as borrowing from financial institutions and other sources, in the future it may become necessary to procure additional financing to implement business and investment plans, expand manufacturing capabilities, acquire technologies and services, and repay debts.
 It is possible that the Group may face limitations on its ability to raise funds due to a variety of reasons, including the fact that the Group may not be able to acquire required financing in a timely manner or may face increasing financing costs due to the worsening business environment in the semiconductor industry, worsening conditions in the financial and stock markets, and changes in the lending policies of lenders.
 In addition, some of the borrowing contracts executed between the Group and some financial institutions stipulate articles of financial covenants.
 If the Group breaches these articles due to worsened financial base of the Group etc., the Group may lose the benefit of term on the contract, and it may adversely influence the Group’s business performance and financial conditions.